bpezzuto/GIANO/README.md

 # GIANO
+Communications Interface
-Communications InterfaceAll rights are of Local Government of City of Verona
+All rights are of Local Government of City of Verona